 There’s a bit of Vladimir and Estragon in all of us.
 Vladimir and Estragon are waiting.
 They’re waiting for a mysterious someone who goes by the name of Godot.
 Godot should be here any moment.
 In the meantime, Vladimir and Estragon pass the time with buffoonery and witty banter.
-That’s pretty much the plot of Samuel Beckett’s 1953 tragicomedy Waiting for Godot [affiliate link].
+That’s pretty much the plot of Samuel Beckett’s 1953 tragicomedy Waiting for Godot.

-The protagonists’ mission to wait for Godot is somewhat complicated by the fact that they have no clue who Godot actually is, where they’re supposed to meet and when.
+The protagonists’ mission to wait for Godot is complicated by the fact that they have no clue who Godot actually is.
+They don’t know where they’re supposed to meet let alone when.
 They have no idea what he looks like or if he’ll show up at all.
 To make matters worse, in both acts, a boy shows up to tell them Godot couldn’t make it today.
 Though, he reassures them Godot should arrive tomorrow.
 So, Vladimir and Estragon keep waiting.

 Embracing Chekhov’s Gun